sonic-net/SONiC/doc/fwutil/fwutil.md

 ##### 2.2.2.3.1 Overview

 The purpose of the update commands group is to provide an interface
-for automatic FW update of all available platform components.
+for automatic FW installation of various platform components.

-Automatic FW update requires platform_components.json to be created and placed at:
+Automatic FW installation requires platform_components.json to be created and placed at:
 _sonic-buildimage/device/<platform_name>/<onie_platform>/platform_components.json_

 **Example:**